-Allergy-induced asthma is a complex condition that occurs when allergens or irritants trigger asthma symptoms.
-It can be caused by various allergens such as pollen, mold, dust mites, and pet dander, which the body reacts to in an overzealous manner, leading to inflammation of the airways and restriction of airflow.
-People with it often experience symptoms such as difficulty breathing, wheezing, coughing, and chest tightness.
-At Colorado ENT & Allergy, we are committed to providing the best possible care for those suffering from it.
+Allergy-induced asthma is a complex condition in which allergens or irritants trigger asthma symptoms.
+It can be caused by various allergens such as pollen, mold, dust mites, and pet dander, which the body reacts to overzealously.
+This leads to inflammation of the airways and restriction of airflow.
+People with asthma often experience symptoms such as difficulty breathing, wheezing, coughing, and chest tightness.
+Colorado ENT & Allergy is committed to providing the best possible care for those suffering from it.

 Allergy-Induced Asthma: What It Is and How Is It Treated?